10 Tips on Medication Management for Elderly Parents with Heart Disease

 - If taking diuretics (also referred to as water pills), your loved one probably has to visit the restroom more often.
 If the doctor has advised one dose of a diuretic each day, take it in the morning.
 If two daily doses are advised, be sure to take the second one by late afternoon to avoid additional trips to the bathroom during the night.

 - Be alert for signs of dehydration whenever taking diuretics.
 These might include intense thirst, dry mouth, dark-colored urine or reduced urine output, constipation and feeling lightheaded.
 If any of these red flags occur, consult the doctor prior to making any modifications in medication or fluid intake.

 Professional home care companions from San Diego Home Caregivers can make life with heart disease easier to manage.
 They can provide support with everyday activities, prepare nutritious meals, offer medication reminders and take your loved one to doctors’ appointments and the pharmacy.
-Call (619) 487-9000 to learn more about our home care in Carlsbad and other surrounding areas.
-For more information on the different areas we serve in California, please see our Communities Served page.
+Call (619) 487-9000 to learn more about our elderly care in La Mesa and other surrounding areas.
+For more information on the different areas we serve, please see our Communities Served page.